TrashUwU/PokeAssistant/README.md

 # PokéAssistant

 Amazing Pokétwo Assistant Bot that pings you if legendary or mythical spawns, and other features Eg. SH Ping, Quest Ping, Anti-Snipe and more!
+It's a fork and improved version of [Chamburr's](https://github.com/chamburr) unmaintained/dead PokéAssistant made for Pokécord.

 __**This bot is `not` against Discord TOS**__.